biddlecom/ContactLensWearTracker/README.md

 ### Technology

 This project was written in Java using Android Studio.
-It was tested and works on the most recent version of Android Studio (Artic Fox 2020.3.1).
+It was tested and works on the most recent version of Android Studio (Hedgehog 2023.1.1).

 The Android libraries in this app utilize Androidx.